Karl Brandt: Trial and execution

-While on the gallows, Brandt remarked: "It is no shame to stand upon the scaffold.
+"It is no shame to stand upon this scaffold.
 This is nothing but political revenge.
 I have served my Fatherland as others before me."

-He refused to end his speech, so a hood was placed over his head while he continued to talk and he was hanged.
+As Brandt continued to talk, the executioner told him that he'd run out of time and needed to end his speech.
+However, he refused to stop.
+After the executioners ran out of patience, the hood was placed over Brandt's head as he continued to talk and he was hanged.